Current as of September 2023 | Download print version (in PDF)

 - Promotion of citizen participation in matters of public interest, gender equality, civil protection;

 - Support for the creation and strengthening of organizations that carry out activities subject to the Federal Law of Promotion of Activities Performed by Civil Society Organizations;

 - Promotion and defense of human rights; and

 - Support for productive projects (in agriculture as well as artisanal crafts).

 Organizations Registered under the Promotion Law.
-Organizations are eligible to register under this Law if they engage in the following activities deemed to be in the public benefit: social assistance, social health, civic development, legal assistance, rural and indigenous development, promotion of gender equality, services for persons with disabilities, community development, defense and promotion of human rights, promotion of sports, health and sanitation, environmental protection, urban and rural development, promotion of education, culture, the arts, science and technology, improving the economy, civil protection, promotion and defense of consumers’ rights, strengthening of the social fabric, and support for the creation and strengthening of civil society.
+Organizations registered under this Law must engage in the following types of public benefit activities: social assistance, social health, civic development, legal assistance, rural and indigenous development, promotion of gender equality, services for persons with disabilities, community development, defense and promotion of human rights, promotion of sports, health and sanitation, environmental protection, urban and rural development, promotion of education, culture, the arts, science and technology, improving the economy, civil protection, promotion and defense of consumers’ rights, strengthening of the social fabric, and support for the creation and strengthening of civil society.

 Civil Associations without Authorized Donee Status and Not Registered under the Promotion Law.
 Civil associations need not pursue public benefit activities unless they seek authorized donee status or registration under the Promotion Law.

 Private Assistance Institutions without Authorized Donee Status and Not Registered under the Promotion Law.
 Generally speaking, IAPs carry out activities with a humanitarian or philanthropic purpose.
 Examples of acceptable activities include assistance, protection of persons in need, and the incorporation of marginalized persons into productive life.
 Temporary IAPs may be formed to provide aid after a natural disaster, war, or economic hardship (see, for example, LIAPDF Article 2(IX)).